-Don’t take this the wrong way, but “men are socialized to be more I-focused rather than we-focused,” says Dr. Josh Coleman, Ph.D., a psychologist and senior fellow at the Counsel for Contemporary Families at the University of Texas in Austin.
+“Men are socialized to be more I-focused rather than we-focused,” Dr. Josh Coleman, a psychologist and senior fellow at the Counsel for Contemporary Families at the University of Texas in Austin.
 “Making that switch once you have a child can be difficult for dads, and leads to unexpected stress.”

-At the same time, you might be feeling another unexpected emotion: guilt.
-Because even if you wanted to, there are aspects of new parenthood you just can’t share in.
-Like middle-of-the-night breastfeeding.
-Cries that only your wife seems to be able to soothe.
-Heck, let’s just start with childbirth itself.
+This guilt can be further compounded by the fact that there are aspects of new parenthood dads just can’t share in.
+Like middle-of-the-night breastfeeding, or cries that only mom seems to be able to soothe, or childbirth itself.
 Take comfort in knowing that much of this guilt stems from falsehoods perpetuated about parenting.
 “There simply is no such thing as 50/50 parenting,” says Ellen Galinsky, president and co-founder of Families and Work Institute in New York.
 “It’s one of the biggest myths in our culture.
 Parenting is a ratio that shifts all the time.
 Sometimes she does more; sometimes you do more.
-Not everything is equal at every moment.”
+Not everything is equal at every moment.

 What’s more, a new study from the University of Southern California finds that post-baby depression in men is linked to a drop in testosterone levels, evidence that negative emotions surrounding new fatherhood are not just in your head.
 They’re biochemically based.